geomagpy/magpy/README.md

 ### 3.3 Specific commands and options for read and write

-#### 3.3.1 Supported geomagnetic data formats
+#### 3.3.1 Supported geomagnetic data formats and defaults

 The `read` and `write` method all methods listed not specifically in the following sections 3.3.x support only basic read commands, as listed in 3.1 and  basic write options as listed in 3.2.
+The default format of MagPy for most data sets is a PYCDF, which is based on NasaCDF.
+By default CDF files are compressed.
+If you do not want that then set option *skipcompression* to True.

+        data.write('/path/to/export/PYCDF/', skipcompression=True)

 #### 3.3.2 The INTERMAGNET archive format (IAF)